silhavyj/Knapsack-encryption/README.md

 encrypted block of data = 326 (146 HEX)
 ```
 ### decryption
-For the decryption process, we can only use the values `p` and `q` along with the private key itself.
+For the decryption process, we only use the values `p` and `q` along with the `private key` itself.
 1. The first step is to calculate the value `p^(-1)` which plays a crucial role in terms of decryption.
 The value is calculated by the following formula `p * p^(-1) mod q = 1`.
-To work this out, we can use the extended version of the Euclidean algorithm [https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm]().
+To work this out, we can use the extended version of the [Euclidean algorithm](https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm).
 #### the implementation of the Extended Euclidean algorithm
 ```c++
 struct xgdc_values_t {